 Niall Ferguson is prolific, well-paid and a snappy dresser.
-Stephen Moss hated him - at least until he spent an hour being charmed in the historian's Oxford study.
+Stephen Moss hated him - at least until he spent an hour being charmed in the historian's Oxford study. -Referring expressions and coreference

 Pronoun resolution

 - Identifying the referents of pronouns - Anaphora resolution: generally only consider cases which refer to antecedent noun phrases.